Friends of the ABC – Who are We?

 Friends of the ABC (FABC) represents the public’s interest in its national public broadcaster.
 It is comprised of Friends of the ABC organizations from every Australian state and territory working together in a national campaign.

 To support the maintenance and advancement of the Australian Broadcasting Corporation

 - to fulfill to a high standard its role as an independent and comprehensive national public broadcaster

 - to be adequately funded by government to fulfill its role;

 - to remain independent of government influence, commercial sponsorship and advertising; and

 - to promote Australian culture in all its diversity.

-Friends of the ABC in each state and territory are independent, non-profit community organisations.
-They have a diverse range of members, and earn their income from membership subscriptions, public donations and fundraising activities.
+Friends of the ABC in each state and territory are independent, non-profit community organizations.
+They have a diverse range of members, and earn their income from membership subscriptions, public donations, and fundraising activities.
 They receive no government funding.
 Most have local groups that operate in regional and some metropolitan areas.